pe7er/db8socialmediashare/README.md

-db8 Social Media Share (for Joomla 3.x)
+##db8 Social Media Share (for Joomla 3.x)

 Most Social Media extensions had too much options for me.
-Some of them download JavaScript from external sites to show how many of your friends have shared the page.
+Some of them download JavaScript from external sites and call back to social media sites to show how many of your friends have shared / liked the page.
 Besides of a performance decrease because of the loading, it can also cause privacy issues.
 Therefore I created a small social media share module with only the functionality that I needed.

-You can configure the order of the buttons and visibility (order "0" = invisible).
+### Share button only
+This Module displays Icons with hyperlinks to make it easier to share the page via Social Media.
-When a visitor clicks on one of the buttons, it opens a small window where the visitor can change the text with link to your page.
-It does not use JavaScript, nor does it communicate any information to the social media websites if the buttons are not clicked.
+It does not use JavaScript, nor does it communicate any information to the social media websites if the buttons are NOT clicked.

+When a visitor clicks on one of the buttons, it opens a small window from that social media.
+The visitor can change the text and link to your page, and share it with their friends.

+### Easy configuration
+In the back-end of the Module you can configure the order of the buttons and visibility (to make an icon invisible, set order to "0").

+### Image icons or CSS icons
+You can choose between Image icons that are optimized for accessibility or CSS icons.
+When you choose CSS icons, you can load the default CSS, or choose to add the CSS to your own template CSS (for better performance).

 * Version 1.7.0